jrihon/aida/README.md

 $ ./run_inclination.sh  adh027s 7  P
 ```

-## Changes to the original code
-1. Installation
-- Repackaged directory
-- Improve original README
-- Use the free pascal compiler, available in common repositories `fpc`
-- Figure out to use the Objective Pascal `-Mobjfpc` flag to compile correctly

-2. Software
-- Introduce `string` primitive type instead of self-declared `string` type (deprecated)
-- Introduce `FileHandler` functionality with the `AssignFile` procedure
-- Close any open-ended comments (`pascal` comments are of the type `{...}`)
-- Solve type problems (`string`, `TextFile`)
-- Correctly format pascal code through `ptop`
-- Removed unnecessary `escape sequence` characters in `awk` files

 ## Disclaimer !

 I am not the original author of the code.
 The code belongs to the authors of the following publication :